Perambulation Nº5—A Walking Guide to Modernist Houses Blackheath, South London by Stefi Orazi

 The south-east London area of Blackheath, so-called as it appeared a darker colour than the green fields it overlooked beside the Thames, has long been popular with the middle classes.
 From the 18th century, the gradual development of quality houses began and continued into the twentieth century, particularly by Span Developments — one of England’s most important private developers in the post-war period.
 Their most extensive work can be found in Blackheath, as well as several individual houses by Britain’s most revered modernist architects including Peter Moro, Patrick Gwynne and Walter Greaves.

 The folded guide comprises a map on one side with a detailed walking route on the reverse.

 Flat size: 258 ✕ 364 mm, folded size: 258 ✕ 122 mm

 Printed litho in 2 colours using plant-based inks

 Donation to Shelter

-We are very grateful to everybody who has bought a Walking Guide during the last year.
-It’s kept a roof above our heads during a difficult time.
-We’d now like to give a little back by giving 50p from each guide sale to Shelter, the housing and homeless charity.
+We are very grateful to everybody who has bought Perambulations over the years.
+It’s kept a roof above our heads so we’d like to give a little back by giving 25p from each guide sale to Shelter, the housing and homeless charity.
 Thank you.

 Buying as a gift?
 Add our gift card to your order.